Keeping the erection up after pumping.

-If all that still leads to the ‘deflated balloon’ look and feel (my clients’ words there, and not a good place for morale to remain), then please get in touch and I will troubleshoot you a more suitable constriction ring.
-It is rare but very occasionally a different constriction ring system gets better results.
-I have helped clients troubleshoot this situation before, so do not lose hope, there are systems we can try instead, and please email me at: firstname.lastname@example.org
+If all that still leads to that ‘deflated’ look, then please get in touch and I will find you a more suitable constriction ring.
+It is rare but very occasionally a different constriction ring system gets better results or an in between size works just right.
+I have helped clients troubleshoot this situation before successfully so please do not lose hope.
+Email : email@example.com

 The erection is more ‘stuffable’ than rigid, what can I do?